-WWE News: Neville Is No Longer Under Contract To WWE After A Year’s Absence
+WWE News: Neville Is No Longer Under Contract With WWE After A Year’s Absence

-Almost a year ago, former WWE Cruiserweight Champion Neville walked out on the company, and he hasn’t been seen in a ring again.
-He has been in a major dispute with WWE which was over his contract and the way he was being used on television which has had him completely invisible from almost everyone.
-Now, it appears as if he may finally be free to go and resume his wrestling career as he is no longer under contract to WWE.
+Almost a year ago, former WWE Cruiserweight Champion Neville walked out on the company, and he hasn’t been seen in a ring since.
+He has been in a major dispute with WWE over his contract and the way he was being used on television, which has had him completely invisible to almost everyone.
+Now, it appears as if he may finally be free to go and resume his wrestling career, as he is no longer under contract with WWE.

 Late on Friday night, Pro Wrestling Sheet reported that a “source with direct knowledge of the situation” has confirmed that Neville is no longer under contract to WWE.
 The wrestler formerly known as PAC walked out on the company back in October of last year.